September 15, 2025

 After the vibrant days of pandal-hopping, nothing feels more rewarding than unwinding amidst nature and comfort.
 Club Mahindra resorts across Maharashtra offer the perfect retreats, combining premium stays with enriching family experiences.

-Whether you begin your trip with darshan at a Durga Puja Pandal in Mumbai or explore Durga Puja Pandals in Maharashtra, these resorts in Maharashtra ensure your festive journey flows seamlessly into cherished family memories.
+Whether you begin your trip with a darshan at a Durga Puja Pandal in Mumbai or explore Durga Puja Pandals in Maharashtra, these resorts in Maharashtra ensure your festive journey flows seamlessly into cherished family memories.

 As the dhaak fades and the lamps dim, what lingers is the blessing you carry home.
 Visiting Durga Puja Pandals in Mumbai brings devotion, community, and shared joy, while Durga Puja Pandals in Maharashtra echo the same spirit across cities like Pune and Nashik.
 Extend this sacred calm with a Club Mahindra getaway—from Lonavala’s hills to Alibaug’s beaches—turning festive days into timeless journeys of faith, family, and togetherness.